 Using Custom SSL Certs

-Custom SSL certificates refer to digital certificates issued for a specific domain or subdomain and are used to secure website traffic with HTTPS encryption.
-Unlike free SSL certificates provided by Certificate Authorities (CAs) like Let's Encrypt, custom SSL certificates are typically purchased from commercial CAs, and can be customized to meet specific security and branding requirements of the website owner.
+Custom SSL certificates are digital certificates issued for a specific domain or subdomain to secure website traffic with HTTPS encryption.
+Unlike free SSL certificates provided by Certificate Authorities (CAs) like Let's Encrypt, custom SSL certificates are typically purchased from commercial CAs and can be customized to meet the website owner's specific security and branding requirements.

 Step 1: Copy the .key and .crt files to the server hosting PlexTrac.